weenie-walker-games/achievements/README.md

 ## Project Status
-Most recent video completed is Video 1.
-At this point, the notification template for in-game achievements has been built in the scene.

-Additionally, the first achievement has been coded and implemented.
-NOTE: Due to licensing requirements, the achievement sounds have not been implemented in game, but the line of code that actually plays the sounds has been commented out.
+Most recent video completed is Video 2.
+The first two achievements have been coded and implemented.
+NOTE: Due to licensing requirements, the achievement sounds have not been implemented in game with the line of code that actually plays the sounds  commented out.

 ## To-Do List:
 - Continue with YouTube playlist and add more in-game achievements
 - Refactor the achievement code to eliminate duplicative achievement code
 - Find sounds with a license that allows for distribution to include in project
+- Implement the follow-up to the LevelComplete Achievement where it switches to the next scene